 We’re not done just yet!
 See, the airbag control module is located just forward of the e-brake.
-The metal bracket that we removed previously was acting as a shield, since the module is suppose to be pressure-sensitive
+The metal bracket that we removed previously was acting as a shield, since the module is supposed to be pressure-sensitive.

 Re-connect the e-brake electrical wire previously disconnected and put everything back in place!

-Unfortunately, the 2 plastic parts that we first removed do not fit anymore, but this is only aesthetic.
+Unfortunately, the two plastic parts that we first removed do not fit anymore, but this is only aesthetic.
 We still have to do something about that… trim them or something.